vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 ## 2024-06-10

 When I woke up, the bandage was still intact.
+However, it did get loose after a while.
+I had switched it twice as of 2 PM.